kevoree/kevoree-book/developement_environement/installation.md

 # Installation

-Kevoree Plugin is distributed through IDEA main repository like any other plugins.
+Kevoree Plugin is distributed through the IDEA main repository, like any other plugins.

 ##### Requirements:

 It is available since IntelliJ 13 and requires Java 1.6+.
-We recommand however to use JDK 1.8+.
+We recommend however to use JDK 1.8+.

 #### Intallation process